 The Trust submits tax returns annually.
-No provision has been made for tax payable as the Trust has an assessed taxable (loss) of R 62 271.
+No tax provision was made for tax payable in the 2021 year as the Trust had an assessed taxable (loss) brought forward of R62,273.

 The Trust is in the process of applying for tax exemption from South African Normal tax in terms of section 10(1)(cN) as read with Section 30 of the South African Income Tax Act.